TylerEnglish/CSharp-Starter-Kit/Setup/DevelopmentEnvironment.md

 2. Download the desired edition (Community edition is free).
 3. Run the installer.

+### .Net install
 ![VS Installation Step 1](../Images/VS/VS_In_1.png)
+Do the lastest one

+### Visual Studio install
-![VS Installation Step 2](../Images/VS/VS_In_2.png)
+![VS Installation Step 2](../Images/VS/VS_In_2.png) Choose the blue one

+### Extenstions
-![VS Installation Step 3](../Images/VS/VS_In_3.png)
+![VS Installation Step 3](../Images/VS/VS_In_3.png) .Net extention will allow you to use C#

 ![VS Installation Step 4](../Images/VS/VS_In_4.png)
+C# will make the code look like code

 ![VS Installation Step 5](../Images/VS/VS_In_5.png)

-![VS Installation Step 6](../Images/VS/VS_In_6.png)
+C# Dev will allow the code to work

+### Working
+![VS Installation Step 6](../Images/VS/VS_In_6.png) Load up some code and if you see a green play button like this, then it should be working

 ---